idayatakinwale/Enhancing-Supplier-Quality-Management-A-Data-Driven-Approach-Drive/README.md

 ### CONCLUSION
+---

 The supplier quality and performance analysis revealed significant correlations between defective materials, downtime and financial losses.
 Key findings highlighted worst-performing vendors (Yombu, Avamm, Meejo) and plant-specific issues in Hingham, Charles City & Twin Rocks.
-Raw materials and Corrugates emerged as problematic material types.
+Raw materials and Corrugates emerged as the problematic material types.
 The analysis demonstrated the need for enhanced quality control measures, regular audits and feedback for vendor improvement.

 By addressing supplier quality issues and implementing total quality management, the company can improve production efficiency, reduce costs (estimated $2.16 million), and enhance customer satisfaction.
 Continuous monitoring and analysis of supplier performance will ensure sustainability.
 Effective implementation will require employee training, involvement and a cultural shift toward continuous improvement.